Skip to main content

 • Honey: For an even richer sweetness in the cookie, giving a cake-like taste.

-• Vanilla extract: Pure vanilla extract gives the best flavour, even if it’s a bit more expensive.
+• Vanilla extract: Pure vanilla extract gives the best flavor, even if it’s a bit more expensive.
 I would avoid artificial vanilla.

 • Baking soda